gruntwork-io/boilerplate/_docs/README.md

    the user to provide a value.
 Note that the `--non-interactive` flag disables this functionality.
 1. Defaults defined in `boilerplate.yml`.
 The final fallback is the optional `default` that you can include as part of the variable definition in `boilerplate.yml`.

+#### Dependencies

+Specifying dependencies within your `boilerplate.yml` files allows you to chain multiple `boilerplate` templates together.
+This allows you to create more complicated projects from simpler pieces.

+Note the following:

+* Recursive dependencies: Dependencies can include other dependencies.
+For example, the `boilerplate.yml` in folder A can include folder B in its `dependencies` list, the `boilerplate.yml` in folder B can include folder C in its `dependencies` list, and so on.
+* Inheriting variables: You can define all your common variables in the root `boilerplate.yml` and any variables with the same name in the `boilerplate.yml` files of your `dependencies` list will reuse those variables instead of prompting the user for the same value again.

 #### Templates